microsoft/go/eng/doc/fips/README.md

 > The status of FIPS 140 for Go itself remains "no plans, basically zero chance".

-On the other hand, Google maintains a goexperiment flag boringcrypto that uses cgo and BoringSSL to implement various crypto primitives: https://pkg.go.dev/internal/goexperiment.
+On the other hand, Google maintains the [goexperiment](https://pkg.go.dev/internal/goexperiment) `boringcrypto`, that uses cgo and BoringSSL to implement various crypto primitives.
 As BoringSSL is FIPS 140-2 certified, an application built using this flag is more likely to be FIPS 140-2 compliant, yet Google does not provide any liability about the suitability of this code in relation to the FIPS 140-2 standard.

 In addition to that, the boringcrypto flag also provides a mechanism to restrict all TLS configuration to FIPS-approved settings.
 The effect is triggered by importing the fipsonly package anywhere in a program, as in: